 The holder of the title to the property can seek to evict any borrower who doesn’t or didn’t previously vacate the property.
 Essentially, the holder of the certificate of title will file a motion for a writ of possession.

 In 2013, some changes to Florida’s foreclosure laws were made.
 The changes included the following:

 The ability to fast-track/expedite a foreclosure was made easier, The right to fast-track the foreclosure can now be filed by any lienholder.
 For example, a condo or homeowners’ association can request that there be a fast-track procedure.
-Borrowers will have less time to try to payoff the loan through a loan modification, short sale, or even a deed in lieu of foreclosure.
+Borrowers will have less time to try to pay off the loan through a loan modification, short sale, or even a deed-in-lieu of foreclosure.

-The ability of a debtor to get a home back after foreclosure was made more difficult.
+The ability of a debtor to get a home back after the foreclosure was made more difficult.
 A lender must verify the promissory note when filing the foreclosure complaint

 The time frame for obtaining a deficiency judgment was shortened